- Gear List

 Backcountry Skiing + Ski mountaineering

-Boat living, all meals, scenery and good times with friends new and old.
+Boat living, high adventure skiing, hardy gormet meals, unreal scenery and wildlife.
+Good times with friends new and old.

 Don’t plan on leaving until late afternoon or evening.
-We do not spend our last night in Tromso so we cannot guarantee you will make an early flight.
+We do not spend our last night in Longyearbyen so we cannot guarantee you will make an early flight.

 Norway Skiing Gear List